 Putting on a seatbelt should be the first thing your teenager does when they get in a car.
 It’s crucial for you to be very direct when you discuss the dangers your teenager faces when they don’t wear a seatbelt.
 Teach them to be a leader and wear a seatbelt even if they encounter peer pressure.

 2. Don’t drive when you’re tired or drowsy.

-Help your child be prepared by discussing the options that are available to them if they become too drowsy to drive.
-For example, make sure they know that it’s ok to pull over and sleep sometimes, that you’re willing to come and pick them up yourself if needed, or that other arrangements can be made.
-Make sure that your teenager knows you’re your teenager knows that you are “on their side” and that reaching out for help will not get them in trouble, but will actually help them gain more of your trust.
+Help your child be prepared by discussing the options available to them if they become too drowsy to drive.
+For example, make sure they know that it’s ok to pull over and sometimes sleep, that you’re willing to come and pick them up if needed, or that other arrangements can be made.
+Make sure your teenager knows you’re your teenager knows that you are “on their side” and that reaching out for help will not get them in trouble but will help them gain more of your trust.

 3. Make sure your passengers are being safe.

-Statistics show that a teenager’s chances of being involved in a fatal car accident go increase as the number of passengers increase.
+Statistics show that a teenager’s chances of being involved in a fatal car accident go increase as the number of passengers increases.

 4. Regardless of Whether You’re A Teenage Driver, Don’t Speed.

 Speeding can be very dangerous.
-In fact, 29% of all fatal teen car accidents in 2015 were caused by speeding.
+29% of all fatal teen car accidents in 2015 were caused by speeding.

-Teach your teenager to leave a space amount of space between their car and the car in front of them.
+Teach your teenager to leave a space between their car and the car in front of them.
 Also, teach them to begin stopping early enough to avoid a collision.
-Explain to your teenager the speeding increases the risk of being injured or killed because it gives them less time to react to other cars, people, or objects.
+Explain to your teenager that speeding increases the risk of being injured or killed because it gives them less time to react to other cars, people, or objects.